 Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
-Most tutors are college students; at some colleges, th
+Most tutors are college students; at some colleges, they are specially trained and certified.

 Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, clock hour).